 - Hours: Monday through Thursday from 2 PM to 2 AM; Friday from 4 PM to 4 AM; Saturday and Sunday from 10 AM to 2 AM.

 Want to know more about rooftops in the Big Apple?
-Check out the post the 10 best rooftops in New York.
+Take a look at the post of the 10 best rooftops in New York.

 10. Live St. Patrick's Day like an Irishman!

-Don't forget to include a green garment in your suitcase if you're going to be in New York on March 17th because that day is celebrated in style as St. Patrick's Day.
-The Irish community is very large in the city and the St. Patrick's Day parade is one of the oldest traditions in the United States, having been celebrated since 1762.
+Don't forget to include a green garment in your suitcase if you are going to be in New York on March 17 because on that day St. Patrick's Day is celebrated in style.
+The Irish community is very large in the city and the St. Patrick's Day parade is one of the oldest traditions in the United States since 1762.

 Although it is not a holiday as such, New York is a big party during St. Patrick's Day.
-People take to the streets to enjoy a big parade down Fifth Avenue featuring police, firefighters, and marching bands from 11 AM until it ends around 5 PM.
+People take to the streets to enjoy a big parade down Fifth Avenue with police, firemen and marching bands from 11 AM until it ends around 5 PM.

 Where to go out on St. Patrick's Day?

 I suggest McSorley's Old Ale House, one of the oldest Irish pubs in the city dating back to 1854.
-Also Peter McManus Café, another Irish pub with a lot of history that has appeared in series like "Law and Order" or "Seinfeld".
-And remember to bring something green!
+Also Peter McManus Café, another Irish pub with a lot of history that has appeared in series such as "Law and Order" or "Seinfeld".
+And remember to wear something green!

 What else to see on this day?

-On St. Patrick's Day, you can also take the opportunity to visit the Empire State illuminated with the color of the patron saint and the St. Patrick's Cathedral, located in front of Rockefeller Center on Fifth Avenue.
-The entrance to the temple is free!
+On St. Patrick's Day you can also take the opportunity to visit the Empire State Building illuminated with the color of the patron saint and St. Patrick's Cathedral, located in front of Rockefeller Center on Fifth Avenue.
+Admission to the temple is free!

 What is the weather like in New York in winter?

-During this season, the temperatures in New York are usually very low and it gets really cold.
+During this season, temperatures in New York are usually very low and it is really cold.
 So much so that it can even snow in the early months of the year and the thermometer drops below freezing.

 Winter occurs between December 21 and March 21.
-Average temperatures range between 35ºF and 21ºF, although the coldest days can reach -14ºF.
-Temperatures start to rise in March but still remain low: the minimum is around 35ºF and the maximum is 50ºF.
+The average temperatures range between 2ºC and -6ºC, although the coldest days can reach -10ºC.
+Temperatures begin to rise in March but remain low: the minimum is around 2ºC and the maximum is 10ºC.

 Many people are afraid to travel to New York in winter because it is too cold outside for most of the interesting activities.
 However, I think it is a great time to enjoy a different side of the city than what we are used to.

-You just have to adapt to the circumstances of the trip to experience an unforgettable adventure.
-For example, seeing New York covered in snow is a magical experience and since it gets dark earlier you will enjoy the Big Apple illuminated for much longer.
+Youjust have to adapt to the circumstances of the trip to live an unforgettable adventure.
+For example, seeing New York covered by snow is a magical experience and since it gets dark earlier you will enjoy the Big Apple illuminated for much longer.
 The city at night is spectacular!
-Just trying to see the glass half full, here.
+We should always try to see the glass as half full.

 12. Advantages of traveling to New York in winter